- Class: Aves

 Australian brush-turkey chicks don't look much like their parents, as they're small, plump birds with dark brown feathers.
 They grow fast, and within a few months a chick will have the dull blue-black plumage and the characteristic upright tail.
 Its head and neck will have become a featherless dark pink.

 I want to be alone.
 Solitary and shy by nature, these birds will, however, spend the night in communal tree roosts.
-Australian brush-turkeys live in upland rain forests and in wet woodlands near coasts.
+Australian brush-turkeys live in upland rainforests and in wet woodlands near coasts.
 They can be seen in drier scrubland farther inland.
-This species also frequents urban wooded areas, and have been known to take over backyard compost heaps as potential mound sites in Brisbane and Sydney, Australia.
+This bird also frequents urban wooded areas, and has been known to take over backyard compost heaps as potential mound sites in Brisbane and Sydney, Australia.

 HABITAT AND DIET

 Get off my lawn!
 Australian brush-turkeys venturing into urban or suburban areas may run afoul of humans when trying to find a possible mound location.
 As they dig for leaf litter, twigs, and dirt suitable for mound building, they can make a mess of yards, gardens, and parks.
 They may also try to steal mulch for their mounds.
 They have been part of the staple diet of Aboriginal Australians.
 The birds’ nonhuman predators include dingoes, dogs, snakes, and goannas (a type of monitor lizard).
 The fragmentation of their habitat is increasingly bringing the Australian brush-turkey into areas inhabited by humans.

 Picking up a quick meal.
 Omnivorous, brush-turkeys eat insects, fallen fruit, and seeds, which they find by raking leaf litter with their feet or breaking open rotten logs.

 Birds of few words.
 Generally quiet, Australian brush-turkeys may exchange soft grunts.
 Males have a deep, three-note booming call.